scoutforpets/date-holidays/docs/specification.md

 ### Moving a date

-In order to move a date for a rule use `disable` together with `enable`
+In order to move a date for a rule use `disable` together with `enable`.

 E.g. in case that the 4th Monday in November is the 2015-11-23 then the day gets moved to 2015-11-27.